oblinger/HookAnchorApp/AT/@Theo Enns.md

 INTERVIEWING PREP
 - What have you accomplished lately
-- Break down problem; both in the weeds & strategic;
+- Break down problem; both in the weeds & strategic
-- amazon corp values;
+- Amazon corp values

-### m2022-03-03 - Aeolus research summary from Theos perspective
+### m2022-03-03 - AEOLUS research summary from Theo's perspective

 AEOLUS RESEARCH
 - Markus Vincze lab @ TU WIEN (U of Vienna)